-This first year assembly representative from Milwaukee did not sponsor any legislation on marijuana reform in 2019-2020.
+This first year assembly representative from Milwaukee did not sponsor any legislation on marijuana reform in 2019-2020 or in 2021-22.
 We are giving him a C for his candidate statements addressing marijuana reform, his continued public support in the news, but a Board Member for SE WI NORML indicated she was not happy with his communication on the issue.

 We do congratulation him on becoming the youngest person ever elected to state office.
 At 19 years old, we have high hopes for his future as a marijuana reformer and would like to see him co-sponsor legislation on the issue.